pwbs/cordova-plugin-geolocation/README.md

     // Options: throw an error if no update is received every 30 seconds.
     //
-    var watchID = navigator.geolocation.watchPosition(onSuccess, onError, { timeout: 30000 });
+    var watchID = navigator.plopplop.watchPosition(onSuccess, onError, { timeout: 30000 });

 ```

-## geolocationOptions
+## plopplopOptions

-Optional parameters to customize the retrieval of the geolocation
+Optional parameters to customize the retrieval of the plopplop
 `Position`.

     { maximumAge: 3000, timeout: 5000, enableHighAccuracy: true };